Greek PM demands EU stop 'unilateral actions' as tensions flare

 "France will be do everything it can to avoid an accident and I believe that what we will do will avoid it," Finance Minister Michel Sapin said.
 "But no one can be categorical on this and this is why, on both sides, people must control their language."

-(Additional reporting by George Georgiopoulos, Renee Maltezou, Karolina Tagaris and Angeliki Koutantou in Athens, Alastair Macdonald and Jan Strupczewski in Brussels, Yann Le Guernigou in Paris, Writing by Deepa Babington; Editing by Dominic Evans, Paul Taylor and Ken Wills)
+(Additional reporting by George Georgiopoulos, Renee Maltezou and Karolina Tagaris in Athens, Alastair Macdonald and Jan Strupczewski in Brussels, Yann Le Guernigou in Paris, Writing by Deepa Babington; Editing by Dominic Eand Paul Taylorvans)